2.22.2025

 When I was a cadet, I was part of the Contemporary Cultural Affairs Seminar Club, better known as "CAS."
 This was the "black" club, with a history of being overtaken because black cadets could not start a black student union, but that is part of another story in academy history.

 CAS was my social outlet in a place where I felt I didn't belong.
 This was my way of knowing people outside of my barracks and classes.
 For an introverted cadet who seemed to struggle with everything at that place, this club offered a brief reprieve and an occasional weekend trip.
-Joining this club a sense of belonging that wasn't hinging on my academic grades, athletic performance, or military bearing and I imagine cadets and graduates who were members of the eleven other clubs feel similarly.
+Joining this club privided a sense of belonging that wasn't hinging on my academic grades, athletic performance, or military bearing and I imagine cadets and graduates who were members of the eleven other clubs feel similarly.

 I was a suburban middle class kid who didn't appear disadvantaged on paper, but that didn't tell the whole story.
 My dad had died February of the year I entered West Point.
 The domino effect created by losing the family's breadwinner, meant my mom sold our house in the fall of the same year and moved overseas to be with her family.
 My sister had an active duty careeer in the Air Force, a spouse with his own active duty career, and young kids.
 I didn't have the support network of cadets whose parents drove up for weekends in their cars proudly adorned with West Point decals, or a nearby home to visit when I wanted a moment away without having to wait for an extended break.
 Mine was the family who didn't show up, and it wasn't anything personal, but a pattern of repeating what they knew.
 We didn't plan a trip around my sister's graduation from basic training.
 Instead, she flew home and we watched the videotape of her training, and laughed at the instances where she appeared among the patched together clips, like when she was struggling through an obstacle course.
 There was a stark practicality in my family that bordered on coldness, a you're-an-adult-now-so-you-don't-need-us mindset.
 For example, instead of sending packages, my mother would send money -- which is also nice, but she didn't seem to understand the importance of knowing someone cared enough to buy what they knew you liked, and carefully assemble a package especially for you.
 Explaining would be pointless; I'd only hear "But it costs less just to send you the money so you can buy what you want!"